drsutherin/CEG-4110/README.md

 8. [Development Team](team.md)

 ## Project Goal
 Develop a checkers game playing client in Java.
 The software will communicate with a game server Dr. Doran has written and will run in his office.
-We will use the client to log-in, chat, play, and observe other games on the server.
+We will use the client to log-in, chat, play, and observe other games on the server